 Stress testing and sensitivity analysis is an important part of the risk management framework, and of the testing performed by the Risk team to ensure that CIL remains prepared for potential deviations from expectations.
-As part of the 2021 ORSA report, Stress and Scenario Testing ("SST") was carried out at group level and at subsidiary level, and took many different forms such as:
+Convex performs a significant number of stress tests within BAU processes at Group level and at subsidiary level as well as performing specific, bespoke stress tests for the annual ORSA report.